phile314/mcco-projects/project2/README.txt

 DOCUMENTATION
 ==========

-See Doc/Doc.pdf for the complete documentation.
+See doc/Doc.pdf for the complete documentation.
-See also the haddock documentation.
+See also the haddock documentation (dist/doc/).

 Features:
   - Type checking, including using a bottom-type to collect as many errors as possible